Marco-Polo-UNQ/homero-framework/README.md

 ## Features

 - Screen loading and management
   - There are 3 main components of this system, the [ScreenManager](addons/homero_framework/src/core/components/screens/screen_manager.gd) that serves as a state machine handling the different [ScreenLoaders](addons/homero_framework/src/core/components/screens/screen_loader.gd), that in turn hold weak references that don't preload the dependencies to memory of scenes that implement the [Screen](addons/homero_framework/src/core/components/screens/screen.gd) class.
-This gives the ability to define
   - The plugin creates or validates a typed screen constants script at [screens_constants.gd](screens_constants.gd) (class name: HFScreenConstants with enum SCREENS) to be used by screen loaders/managers, editable by the user.

 - Events management system